Dennis Hastert: Sentencing and admission of past sex abuse

 Sixty letters asking for leniency for Hastert were submitted to the court ahead of sentencing, but 19 of these letters were withdrawn after Judge Durkin said that he would not consider any letters that were not made public.
-Of the 41 letters that were made public, several were from current or former members of Congress: John T. Doolittle, David Dreier, Thomas W. Ewing, and Porter Goss (who also is a former CIA director).
-The Chicago Tribune noted that DeLay and Doolittle had "have had legal troubles of their own" stemming from the Abramoff scandal, although DeLay's conviction in that scandal was later overturned and Doolittle was never charged.
+Of the 41 letters that were made public, several were from current or former members of Congress: Tom DeLay, John T. Doolittle, David Dreier, Thomas W. Ewing, and Porter Goss (who also is a former CIA director).
+The Chicago Tribune noted that DeLay and Doolittle "have had legal troubles of their own" stemming from the Abramoff scandal, although DeLay's conviction in that scandal was later overturned and Doolittle was never charged.
 Other supporters of Hastert who wrote letters on his behalf included his family members; former Illinois Attorney General Tyrone C. Fahner; "local leaders, board members, police officers and others from his home base in rural Kendall County"; and "several members of Illinois' wrestling community."

 At the sentencing hearing on April 27, 2016, the government presented two witnesses.
 Jolene Burdge, the sister of Steve Reinboldt, read a letter that her brother had written shortly before his death in 1995.
 Addressing Hastert, Burdge stated that she wanted to "hold you accountable for sexually abusing my brother.
 I knew your secret, and you couldn't bribe or intimidate your way out. ...
 You think you can deny your abuse of Steve because he can no longer speak for himself – that's why I'm here."

 The second witness was Scott Cross ("Individual D") who publicly identified himself for the first time.
 Cross gave emotional testimony, telling the court that Hastert, whom he had trusted, had abused him and caused him to experience "intense pain, shame and guilt."
-Cross's oldest brother is longtime Illinois House of Representatives Republican leader Tom Cross, a political protégé of Hastert's.
+Cross' oldest brother is longtime Illinois House of Representatives Republican leader Tom Cross, a political protégé of Hastert's.

 Addressing the court, Hastert—who had arrived at court in a wheelchair—read from a written statement, apologizing for having "mistreated athletes."
 After being pressed by the judge, Hastert admitted to sexually abusing boys whom he coached, saying that he had molested "Individual B" and did not remember some of the others.
 Hastert said he did not remember abusing Cross, "but I accept his statement."
 Hastert stated "what I did was wrong and I regret it ...
 I took advantage of them."
 Hastert also acknowledged that he had misled the FBI.
-Judge Durkin referred to Hastert as a "serial child molester" and imposed a sentence of 15 months in prison, two years' supervised release, including sex-offender treatment, and a $250,000 fine.
+Durkin referred to Hastert as a "serial child molester" and imposed a sentence of 15 months in prison, two years' supervised release, including sex-offender treatment, and a $250,000 fine.
 Hastert is "one of the highest-ranking American politicians ever sentenced to prison."